ZacGeurts/ConsoleExtras/Readme.md

+# This is free stuff.
+If there is legality questions, please open a ticket.

 *Public domain* software and freely available licenses such as *MIT and Open Source*.<BR />
 I use these with Retroarch but they will work with the stand alone emulators.<BR />
 Why all the italics?
 Yep.